C-r-o-m-e-r/e-commerce/README.md

        docker-compose up -d db
        ```

     c. **Run the migration from your first terminal**.
 This command will apply any existing migrations and prompt you to create a new one if you've changed the schema.
-Leave the name blank, and Prisma will generate one for you.
        ```bash
        npx prisma migrate dev
        ```